Stocks Slip as Trade Hopes Fade

 "Until we actually see some type of trade deal, the level of uncertainty -- which ultimately will translate into volatility in the market -- will persist," said Brian O'Reilly, head of investment strategy at the Dublin-based Mediolanum International Funds.
 "Today, we are just seeing a bit of a recalibration of that over-optimism from a news headline without any hard facts."

 Ahead of the New York opening bell, Gap Inc. slumped nearly 10% after the apparel maker pared its profit targets for the year and said Chief Executive Art Peck would step down immediately.
-Walt Disney Co. shares climbed 5% in offhours trading after its earnings beat analysts' expectations.
+Walt Disney Co. shares climbed more than 6% in off-hours trading after its earnings beat analysts' expectations.

+Travel-website operator Booking Holdings also gained over 5% following an earnings report that beat expectations.

 Later on Friday, global markets, which have also been buoyed lately by signs that a U.S. recession isn't imminent, will gauge signals from a measure of consumer sentiment due to be released by the University of Michigan.